 Traditional leadership approaches are very different from servant leadership.
 A servant leader is a collaborator who works alongside employees to help them succeed rather than a strict enforcer.
 Here are some examples of leaders and company executives who exemplify servant leadership.

 Dr. Martin Luther King, Jr. is a superb example of a contemporary servant leader.
-For Dr. King, the goals of a servant leader were “one who gives an inclusive vision; listens closely to others; persuades through reason, and heals divides while establishing community,” according to James Perry in the Huffington Post.
+For Dr. King, a servant leader was “one who offers an inclusive vision; listens carefully to others; persuades through reason; and heals divisions while building community,” according to James Perry in the Huffington Post.

 It is possible that Dr. King, unlike previous servant leaders, saw the bigger picture of this concept.
-In his words, “change does not roll in on the wheels of inevitability, but comes through continuous struggle.”
-For him, leadership was not about praises but more about fairness and equality for all people.
+In his words, “Change does not roll in on the wheels of inevitability, but comes through continuous struggle.”
+For him, leadership was not about praise but more about fairness and equality for all individuals.
 He was well aware that he might better appreciate the present by assisting others and allowing them to achieve greatness.

 Over a decade ago, the founders of Festival Foods in the United States decided to implement servant leadership principles in their company.
 Success chairman David Skogen outlined the company’s strategy and the resulting benefits.

-When it comes to servant leadership, the company focuses more on persuasion, or as they put it, “remind more than instruct.”
+When it comes to servant leadership, the company focuses on several elements, including “having a continuous improvement mindset.”
 Every morning, the firm workers review their performance from the previous day.
-The comparison of yearly sales and the identification of the differences, and the defining of the path ahead are standard practices.
+The comparison of yearly sales, the identification of the differences, and the defining of the path ahead are standard practices.

 According to Weinzweig, the leadership style works: “Because the front-line staff are nearly always the people who are dealing with paying customers and/or making the products we sell.
 And we want to make sure their energy is freed to give the best possible service to customers coming in the front door, over the phone or via email.
 Why?
 Because, quite simply; the better the service we give to those front-line customers, the better the organization is going to perform.”

 To become a better servant leader, here are some guidelines you could consider following.

 1. Set a good example for others